rowancallahan/cfRNA-seq-pipeline/README.md

 Alignment
 ======================
 1) Trimming
-    * Trimming of paired-end reads was performed using the trimming tool sickle
+    * Trimming of paired-end reads was performed using the trimming tool `sickle`
     * The output is located in `samples/trimmed/`
 2) Quality Analysis
-    * Trimmed reads were subject to fastqc quality analysis
+    * Trimmed reads were subject to `fastqc` quality analysis
     * The output is located in `samples/fastqc/{sample}/{samples}_t_fastqc.zip`
 3) Alignment
-    * Trimmed reads were aligned to the hg19 genome assembly using STAR
+    * Trimmed reads were aligned to the hg19 genome assembly using `STAR`
         * We included a two pass mode flag in order to increase the number of aligned reads
         * Output is placed in `samples/star/{sample}_bam/`
             * Output directory includes: `Aligned.sortedByCoord.out.bam`, `ReadsPerGene.out.tab`, and `Log.final.out`
-    * We extracted the statistics from the STAR run, and placed them in a table, summarizing the results across all samples from the Log.final.out output of STAR
+    * We extracted the statistics from the `STAR` run, and placed them in a table, summarizing the results across all samples from the `Log.final.out` output of STAR
         * Output is `results/tables/{project_id}_STAR_mapping_statistics.txt`
 4) Summarizing output
-    * htseq and samtools were used to extract the gene counts for each sample
+    * `htseq` and `samtools` were used to extract the gene counts for each sample, and `picard` was used to remove duplicate reads
     * We summarize these results into 1 table, which includes the gene counts across all samples
     * The output is located in `data/{project_id}_counts.txt`

 Quality Analysis / Quality Check
 ======================
 1) RSEQC Quality check
-    * RSEQC was used to check the quality of the reads by using a collection of commands from the RSEQC package:
+    * `RSEQC` was used to check the quality of the reads by using a collection of commands from the `RSEQC` package:
         * Insertion Profile
         * Inner Distance
         * Clipping Profile
         * Read distribution
         * Read GC
     * For more information on these, visit: http://dldcc-web.brc.bcm.edu/lilab/liguow/CGI/rseqc/_build/html/index.html#usage-information
+    * Output directory: `rseqc/`
 2) QA/QC scripts to analyze the data as a whole
     * The purpose of this analysis is to identify potential batch effects and outliers in the data
-    * The outputs to this are located in the results directory, and are distributed amongst 4 subdirectories, numbered 1 through 4
+    * The outputs to this are located in the `results` directory, and are distributed amongst 4 subdirectories, numbered `1 through 4`
         * `1`
             * A *boxplot* of the raw log2-transformed gene counts across all samples
             * A *boxplot* of the loess-transformed gene counts across all samples